DO I HAVE A CASE?

 A rideshare driver caused the accident

-Unsafe property caused a fall or injury
+Unsafe property caused an injury

 A loved one was killed due to someone else’s negligence or wrongdoing